Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 **Week 4: Milestone 1 Feedback & Implementation of Game – W/C 14th October 2024**
-- Summary: Received full marks on the GitHub repository with feedback for improvements in the repository.
+- Summary: Received full marks on the GitHub repository with feedback from Dr.Carlo.
 Started with Week 4 Lab workshops along with my Game implementation.
 - Progress: I started creating Pull Requests with code reviews in my repository along with linking my Project within the repository as it was externally done before.
-I also updated the README weekly logs and feedbacks along with implementation of Game scene with Pathfinding AI Grid.
+I also updated the README weekly logs and feedback along with implementation of Game scene with Pathfinding AI Grid.
 - Reflection: The feedback which I had received was already completed on the same day.
 I also completed Lab workshops and started the Pathfinding implementation within my game scene.
-- Next Steps: Further work on my Game and its mechanics.
+- Next Steps: Further work on my Game and its mechanics with AI agent behaviours.

 **Week 5: – W/C 21st October 2024**
 Pending